 - Areas of Study - Successful applicants have undergraduate (and graduate) degrees from a wide variety of majors including: the social sciences, humanities, psychology, business, history, law and others.

 - Work experience - Work experience is not required, but a majority of applicants for the professional masters programs (MILR and MPS Ithaca and New York City) have spent a few years in the workplace.
-The MILR program is intended for students with 1-4 years of work experience, but we also admit a small group of outstanding students directly from strong undergraduate programs.
+The MILR program is intended for students with 1-4 years of work experience, but we also admit a small group of outstanding students directly from strong undergraduate programs for fall admission only.

 - Transcripts - From all colleges or universities you've attended must be submitted.
 There is no specific minimum grade point average used as a cut-off, although undergraduate coursework and grades are a factor in the admission decisions.

 - Recommendations - 2 academic recommendations are required.
 Some applicants may want to submit professional recommendations instead of academic ones, which is permitted, but bear in mind that the admissions committee will want to know how you are likely to function in an academic setting.
 We prefer that letters of recommendation be submitted via the applicant's online application.

 - Resume - All applicants are required to submit a resume with their application.

 - Statement of Purpose - MILR applicants are required to submit a statement of purpose with their application.